-St. Vincent de Paul does not sell, rent or lease its customer lists to third parties.
+St. Vincent de Paul does not sell, rent, lease, share or trade its customer and donor lists to third parties.
+This includes information collected from donors who give online and offline.
 St. Vincent de Paul may share data with trusted partners to help us perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
 All such third parties are prohibited from using your personal information except to provide these services to St. Vincent de Paul, and they are required to maintain the confidentiality of your information.

 St. Vincent de Paul does not use or disclose sensitive personal information, such as race, religion, or political affiliations, without your explicit consent.

 St. Vincent de Paul keeps track of the Web sites and pages our customers visit within St. Vincent de Paul, in order to determine what St. Vincent de Paul services are the most popular.
 This data is used to deliver customized content and advertising within St. Vincent de Paul to customers whose behavior indicates that they are interested in a particular subject area.
 You will have the option to opt out of our mailing lists at any time.